This site requires a more recent version of Adobe Flash Player to function properly.

-The generic pharmaceuticals segment includes a broad line of generic drugs that are manufactured worlwide and sold outside the U.S.
+The generic pharmaceuticals segment includes a broad line of generic drugs that are manufactured worldwide and sold outside the U.S.

 Expansion in emerging markets to drive growth

-Today, more than 40% of Abbott’s sales come from emerging markets and we expect this figure to increase to around 50% by 2015.
+Today, more than 50% of Abbott’s sales come from emerging markets.
 Abbott's management has reiterated its intention to tap these high potential emerging markets.
 In recent years, Abbott has made significant moves to expand its presence and product portfolio in many of the most populous and fastest-growing countries in the world.

 Strong brand recognition and continued investment in product pipeline

 Abbott is a market leader in several product categories and continues to leverage its brand to launch new products.
 The number of new products launched annually has increased five-fold since 2008 on the back of the company's investments in R&D (as well as acquisitions).
-Both both clinical trials and patent applications have increased 10-fold in the same time.
+Both clinical trials and patent applications have increased 10-fold during the same period.

 Rapidly growing emerging markets